Experimental verification of multidimensional quantum steering

 \section{Introduction}

-Einstein-Podolsky-Rosen (EPR) steering, which was originally introduced by Schr\"{o}dinger \cite{Schrodinger36} in response to the EPR paradox \cite{EPR35}, describes the ability of one party, Alice, to affect the state of another remote party, Bob, through her measurements on one of an entangled pair shared between them.
-Such effect recently is reformulated in terms of a information-theoretic task \cite{Wiseman07} showing that two parties can share entanglement even if the measurement devices of Alice are untrusted.
+Einstein-Podolsky-Rosen (EPR) steering, which was originally introduced by Schr\"{o}dinger \cite{schrodinger1935discussion,schrodinger1936probability} in response to the EPR paradox \cite{einstein1935can}, describes the ability of one party, Alice, to affect the state of another remote party, Bob, through her measurements on one of an entangled pair shared between them.
+Such effect recently is reformulated in terms of a information-theoretic task \cite{wiseman2007steering} showing that two parties can share entanglement even if the measurement devices of Alice are untrusted.
 This also shows a hierarchy between Bell non-locality, steering and entanglement.
-To rule out the classical mimicry of steering, EPR steering inequalities \cite{Cavalcanti09} and steering measures \cite{Skrzypczyk14} are introduced to detect the steerability of bipartite quantum systems.
-Combined with the tools to certify steering, EPR steering has stimulated application to quantum key distribution (QKD) when one of the parties can not trust their measurement apparatus, i.e., one-sided device-independent QKD \cite{Branciard12}.
+To rule out the classical mimicry of steering, several important methods are introduced to detect the steerability of bipartite quantum systems, for instance, the EPR steering inequalities \cite{cavalcanti2009experimental} and the steering measures \cite{skrzypczyk2014quantifying,piani2015necessary}.
+Combined with the tools to certify steering, EPR steering has stimulated application to quantum key distribution (QKD) when one of the parties can not trust their measurement apparatus, i.e., one-sided device-independent QKD \cite{branciard2012one}.

-There has been a range of investigations into potential extensions of EPR steering since the reformulation introduced by Wiseman, Jones and Doherty \cite{Wiseman07}.
-For example, it has been shown that EPR steering can occur in only one direction \cite{Midgley10,Olsen13,Bowles14}, from Alice to Bob but not from Bob to Alice.
-Genuine multipartite steering \cite{He13} are introduced to generalize the original bipartite steering effect.
-In addition, a temporal analog of the steering inequality has been introduced \cite{Chen14}.
-The concept of quantum steering for single quantum systems and its role in quantum information processing have been investigated further \cite{Li14}.
+There has been a range of investigations into potential extensions of EPR steering since the reformulation introduced by Wiseman, Jones and Doherty \cite{wiseman2007steering}.
+For example, it has been shown that EPR steering can occur in only one direction \cite{midgley2010asymmetric,olsen2013asymmetric,bowles2014one}, from Alice to Bob but not from Bob to Alice.
+Genuine multipartite steering \cite{he2013genuine} are introduced to generalize the original bipartite steering effect.
+In addition, a temporal analog of the steering inequality has been introduced \cite{chen2014temporal}.
+The concept of quantum steering for single quantum systems and its role in quantum information processing have been investigated further \cite{li2015certifying}.